 Markus also argues that radical innovation cannot be “controlled” – and that our need to control innovation processes undermines the emergence of true novelty.
 Learning from the future, then, means surrendering control in order to allow novelty to “emerge” in the first place.

-You can listen to the show (in German) here.
+You can listen to the show here (in German, for educational purpose only).

 Image: Luis Feliciano at Unslpash